Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 • Total tax: ₹2,250 + ₹9,375 = ₹11,625

-Notice that the short-term capital loss from IPO B offset her short-term gain from IPO A, reducing her tax liability.
-The short-term loss couldn't be set off against long-term gains.
+Observe that the short-term capital loss resulting from IPO B was able to negate her short-term gain resulting from IPO A, thereby lessening her tax obligation.
+The short-term loss could not be applied against long-term gains.

 Real-Life Scenario: Complete Tax Breakdown